tecnomod-um/OntoGenix/tests/testingOntologyLLM.md

 ### AmazonRating

-* **Annotations:** The human generated ontology includes rdfs:label annotations fro classes and properties, making the ontology more understandable to human users.
+* **Annotations:** The human generated ontology includes rdfs:label annotations for classes and properties, making the ontology more understandable to human users.

 * **Classes:** Both ontologies have the same number of classes (3) and the same class names, indicating a similar high-level conceptualization of the domain.